systemslab/popper-paper/paper/paper.md

 [@jimenez_role_2015].

-One central issue in reproducibility is how to organize an article's experiments so that readers or students can easily repeat them.
+One central issue in reproducibility is how to organize an article's experiments so that readers can easily repeat them.
 The current practice is to make the code available in a public repository and leave readers with the daunting task of recompiling, reconfiguring, deploying and re-executing an experiment.
 In this work, we revisit the idea of an executable paper [@strijkers_executable_2011], which proposes the integration of executables and data with scholarly articles to help facilitate its reproducibility, but look at implementing it in today's cloud-computing world by treating an article as an open source software (OSS) project.
-We introduce _Popper_, a convention for organizing an article's artifacts following the OSS development model that allows researchers to make all the associated artifacts publicly available with the goal of easing the re-execution of experiments and validation of results.
-There are two main goals for this convention:
+We introduce _Popper_, an experiment assistant for organizing an article's artifacts following the OSS development model that allows researchers to make all the associated artifacts publicly available with the goal of easing the re-execution of experiments and validation of results.
+There are two main goals for Popper:

- 1. It should apply to as many research projects as possible, regardless of their domain.
+ 1. It should be usable in as many research projects as possible, regardless of their domain.
 While the use case shown in _Section IV_ pertains to the area of distributed storage systems, our goal is to embody any project with a computational component in it.
- 2. It should be applicable, regardless of the underlying technologies.
+ 2. It should abstract the underlying technologies.
 In general, Popper relies on software-engineering practices like continuous integration (CI) which are implemented in multiple existing tools.
     Applying this convention should work, for example, regardless of what CI tool is being used.

 If, from an article's inception, researchers make use of version-control systems, lightweight OS-level virtualization,